pinkats01/rock-paper-scissors/README.md

 to reach a local file in firefox mozilla because of security precautions etc, but after facing a lot of problems I feel like I'm</br> more comfortable in facing and expecting them.</br>
 I tried to make this game visually appealing, so I spent a lot of time making the visuals and graphics by myself,</br>
-If you lose or win, in both instances there is a special visual, I wanted to people to pay attention them.</br>
 and I tried to add a simple storyline to give it more meaning and purpose.</br>

 # Story: